adnan295/muzawed-app/replit.md

 - Customer city selection: Users can select their city in Profile, products filter by city's warehouse
 - AuthContext extended with cityId field and updateUser function
 - Home page shows only products from user's selected city warehouse
+- Product creation with warehouse inventory: When adding a product, admin can select warehouses and specify stock quantities per warehouse
+- Transactional product+inventory creation using database transactions for data integrity
 - Added notifications system with full CRUD API endpoints
 - Added activity logs tracking system
 - Added inventory management with low-stock alerts API